pitt-crc/user-manual/docs/keystone/requesting.md

     Most tasks in Keystone are handled at the team level.
     Users should take care to select the proper team when submitting new allocation requests.
-    You can navigate back to this page at any time to select a different team.
+    You can navigate back to this page at any time to select a different team by clicking on the Keystone logo in the banner.

 ![The team selection screen](../_assets/img/keystone/select-team.png)